Marni Sawicki

-Marni Sawicki (born 1969/1970) is an American politician and businesswoman who served as the mayor of Cape Coral, Florida, from 2013 to 2017.
+Marni Lin Sawicki (born 1969/1970) is an American politician and businesswoman who served as the mayor of Cape Coral, Florida, from 2013 to 2017.
 She was the first woman to hold this position in the city's history.
 She is a Democrat.

 Early life and education

 Sawicki was born in Battle Creek, Michigan.
 She earned a bachelor’s degree in Communications from Central Michigan University and later obtained a Master of Business Administration (MBA) from the University of Phoenix.

 Career

 Before entering public office, Sawicki worked in the private sector, including roles in management and marketing.
 She spent over two decades in the insurance industry and founded a consulting firm, Indigo Pros, in 2013.

 Mayor of Cape Coral

 In November 2013, Sawicki was elected mayor of Cape Coral, narrowly defeating incumbent John Sullivan by 121 votes.
 Her election marked the first time a woman held the position in the city.
 During her tenure, her administration prioritized city development initiatives and community preparedness, including a $750,000 grant from the Federal Emergency Management Agency (FEMA) to train residents in disaster preparedness.

 She was a member of the Florida League of Cities, the Florida League of Mayors, the Florida Municipal Trust, and the U.S. Conference of Mayors.
 She was twice honored as a "Home Rule Hero" by the Florida League of Cities and was named one of 2015's "Elected Women of Excellence" by the National Foundation for Women Legislators, selecting her as one of just 18 female legislators from across the U.S.

 In 2014, Sawicki became the first mayor in Southwest Florida to sign the Freedom to Marry pledge supporting same-sex marriage.
 Later that year, she supported the establishment of a domestic partnership registry in Cape Coral, which passed with a 5–3 vote, making it the first such registry in Lee County.